lizhanmit/scala-tutorial/README.md

 ## Concepts

-- `object` declaration is commonly known as a singleton object.
+`object` declaration is commonly known as a singleton object.

-- Static members (methods or fields) do not exist in Scala.
+Static members (methods or fields) do not exist in Scala.
 Rather than defining static members, the Scala programmer declares these members in singleton objects.

+The package name should be **all lower case**.

 ### Types